QuLi-ops/ai-hairstylechanger/README.md

 # AI Hairstyle Changer

-AI Hairstyle Changer lets you try different hairstyles on your own face before getting a real haircut.
+AI Hairstyle Changer is an online tool thant lets you try different hairstyles on your own face before getting a real haircut.

 ## Demo